Bradley-Martin Ball: The ball

 James L. Breese dressed as the Duke of Guise in white corded silk with embroidery of pearls and silver lace.

-Concept

-Cornelia Bradley-Martin's idea was to give a costume ball at so short notice that her guests would not have time to get their dresses from Paris, and instead support local businesses.
-This overlapped with the idea that it was much better for the laboring people if the wealthy spent their money locally instead of taking it to Europe.

-The Reverend Rainsford believed in the rich giving money to be distributed as charity, whereas others, including the members of the Musical Mutual Protective Union (MMPU), disagreed.
-They believed in the wealthy spending their wealth in enjoying themselves, and thus giving hundreds and thousands of working people an opportunity to earn money and maintain their self-respect instead of having to accept charity.
-The MMPU became indignant when they heard that the Marine Band was to be at the ball instead of musicians from their union.
-The members of the Marine Band did not urgently need the money that they were going to receive from the ball.

 Preparations

-Florist Small was in charge of the decorations for the Bradley-Martin ball.
+Florist Small was in charge of the decorations for the Bradley Martin ball.
 Decorating the Waldorf began on the morning of February 9 by A.W.
 Merritt, Small's colleague.
 In the days leading up to the event, dealers’ stocks and household stores were ransacked to supply the demand for ornaments and historical accuracy.
 All the jewelers who dealt in antiques were cleaned out of all they had on hand.
 Jewels held as heirlooms by the old families of New York were taken from safety vaults.
 Laces that had been locked away in family chests or in safe deposit vaults for long years had been retrieved.

 Twelve hundred invitations were issued for the event, and more than half of those invited were in attendance.
-Some who did come also left early, seeming to have made an appearance out of curiosity.
+Some who came also left early, seeming to have made an appearance out of curiosity.